 Occidental Farmers Market

-- Petaluma Walnut Park Farmers Market: Saturdays (May 14-November 19), 2-5:30 p.m., in Walnut Park, on the Corner of D Street and Petaluma Blvd.
+- Petaluma Walnut Park Farmers Market: Saturdays (May 13-Nov.
+18), 2-5:30 p.m., in Walnut Park, on the corner of D Street and Petaluma Boulevard

 - Saturdays (year-round): 8:30 a.m.-1 p.m., in the same location as the Wednesday market

-- Tuesdays (May 3-October 25): Valley of the Moon Certified Farmers Market, 5:30 p.m.-dusk, behind City Hall on the Plaza.
+- Tuesdays (May-September): Valley of the Moon Certified Farmers Market, 5:30 p.m.-dusk, in front of and behind City Hall on the Sonoma Plaza

 - Thursdays (mid-June through August): 5-8 p.m., same location as Sunday